Sally Sheinman

-Sally Sheinman (born May 16, 1949) is an American visual, digital and installation artist based in the UK.
+Sally Sheinman (born May 16, 1949), is an American painter, digital artist, and installation artist.
+She is based in the UK.

-Biography

 Early life and education

 Sheinman was born in Watertown, New York where she grew up on a farm.
 She worked in finance on Wall Street and in London and for a time was the company secretary of the Mocatta Metals Corporation.
 She studied painting at the State University of New York at Albany and later studied art at Hunter College in New York where her tutors included Tony Smith and Robert Morris.

 Since the 1980s, Sheinman has lived in Britain, where she works in Northampton.

 Career

 Sheinman's works have included an interactive touring exhibition in association with the University of Hertfordshire called the Wishing Ceremony.
 The Wishing Ceremony opened in six locations in Leicester City in 2005 and then traveled to the University of Hertfordshire and mac in Birmingham in 2006.
 The Wishing Ceremony is also available on-line as part of an interactive website.